 - People seeking relaxation

 - Nature lovers

-- Those that love to shop
+- Those who love to shop

-1. Abu Dhabi in One Day For Culture Lovers
+Option 1.
+Abu Dhabi in One Day For Culture Lovers

 If you really want to get to grips with the history and culture of this fascinating country, then this itinerary is for you.
 The itinerary includes: